Recommended Reading List for VA Compensation and Pension Exams

 - If you know of a resource that should be added to this list, please send a message to Mark.

-- This Psych C&P Examiners Reading List is not an official (or unofficial) Department of Veterans Affairs document.
+- This Psych C&P Examiners Reading List is not a Department of Veterans Affairs document.

 JOURNAL ARTICLES – PSYCHOLOGY & PSYCHIATRY